itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 0x6252422a80a0  0x0000000000000000      0x0000000000000000      ................
 ```

-Now that we're having libc pointer on the heap, which is part of the `main_arena` of libc, we can use them to overwrite stuff within libc's data segment. \
+Now that we're having libc pointers on the heap, which is part of the `main_arena` of libc, we can use them to overwrite stuff within libc's data segment.
+In particular, we could land them on one of the tcachebins heads. \
-While the difference between the `main_arena` and `_IO_2_1_stdout_` is constant, we'd still need to brute force one byte:
+Also, while the difference between the `main_arena` and `_IO_2_1_stdout_` is constant, we'd still need to brute force one byte, as we have no libc leakage:

 ```bash
 unsortedbin